-Call for Nominations for the Peter Gillespie Social Justice Award
+Nominations for the 2020 Peter Gillespie Social Justice Award are now closed.

-Help to raise the profile of this remarkable organization by nominating them for the Peter Gillespie Social Justice Award.
+Help to raise the profile of this remarkable organization by nominating it for the 2020 Peter Gillespie Social Justice Award.

-We invite you to submit a nomination, and to take this opportunity to help raise the profile of organizations doing important work.
+We invite you to submit a nomination, and not to miss this incredible opportunity to raise the profile of an exceptional organization.

 Clinic 554 is a family practice devoted to patient-driven healthcare.
 They are skilled in feminist, trauma-informed, harm reduction, and anti-racist practices and strive to provide the best experience of care to all patients.
 The practice includes all scopes of medicine, from pediatrics to geriatrics with a focus on reproductive, trans, LGBT/Queer and HIV care.

 National Aboriginal Council of Midwives (NACM) exists to promote excellence in reproductive health care for Inuit, Métis and First Nations women.
 The Council advocates for the restoration of midwifery education, the provision of midwifery services, and choice of birthplace for all Indigenous communities, consistent with the U.N.
 Declaration on the Rights of Indigenous Peoples.

 Founded in 2000, the Immigrant Workers Centre (IWC) defends the rights of immigrants in their place of work and fights for dignity, respect, and justice.
 Some of their principal objectives include popular education about workers' rights, improving living and working conditions for immigrant workers and providing a safe place for immigrant workers to receive information, resources and referrals.